Core Idea

 Definition

 Implementation coupling refers to dependencies between software components that arise from architectural and technology choices rather than inherent problem domain requirements.
-This type of coupling occurs when services or modules depend on each other’s implementation details—specific protocols, naming schemes, data types, frameworks, or internal structures.
+It occurs when services or modules depend on each other’s implementation details—specific protocols, naming schemes, data types, frameworks, or internal structures.
 Unlike Semantic-Coupling, which represents necessary business domain relationships, implementation coupling is often accidental complexity introduced through design decisions.

 Key Characteristics

-- Technology dependency: Components tightly bound to specific technical choices—programming languages, frameworks, protocols, or data formats
+- Technology dependency: Components tightly bound to specific technical choices—languages, frameworks, protocols, or data formats

 - Direct implementation references: Modules depending on internal details rather than abstract interfaces or contracts

-- Accidental complexity: Introduced through architecture decisions rather than inherent to the problem domain
+- Accidental complexity: Introduced through architecture decisions, not inherent to the problem domain

 - Change amplification: Technology or framework changes cascade across multiple components